 Before any flooring replacement is considered the area must dry out.
 This must include removal of the threshold to check for rotten wood or caulking seals that may have disintegrated.
 Also with the constant abuse thresholds receive, fasteners may begin to loosen with daily foot traffic.
 Once one loosens, the whole integrity of the threshold can be lost.

 Other areas that receive complaints from damage often are plumbing lines that lead to water sources.
-Rain runoff from the property should also be considered along with other preventive tips you can find on our pages that deal with moisture control.
+Rain runoff from the property should also be considered along with other preventive tips you can find on our pages that deal with moisture awareness below.

 The longer a water damaged floor is left unattended the increased likelihood of mold growth.
-With the increased awareness of mold related illnesses (some say the asbestos issue of the 21st century) today, it becomes imperative a mold detection expert be called in if you desire indoor air quality.
+With the increased awareness of mold related illnesses (some say the asbestos issue of the 21st century) today, it becomes imperative a mold detection expert be called in for older damages left unnoticed if you desire good indoor air quality.

 Regarding solid ¾ inch hardwood floors.
 In essence what happens is the water has reached the underside of the floor boards where it sits.
 This begins to force the boards to swell laterally as they begin to absorb the moisture.
 As the boards have no room to expand in this direction the only direction is up.
 The term cupping comes into play as the board edges begin to crush against one another creating those wavy patterns you may see.